-- H.U.G.S.
-(Helping Us Grow Strong) breastfeeding support group meets weekly to provide support for pregnant and nursing women.
+- Café Con Leche and H.U.G.S.
+(Helping Us Grow Strong) breastfeeding support groups; meet weekly to provide support for pregnant and nursing women.
 Child care for older children and transportation are available if needed.
 Call 616.391.5830 for information.

 - You Go Girl!
 Neighborhood parties with 10-12 young women gathering for fun, educational games, and frank discussions on topics related to women’s health, such as preconception health, healthy relationships, family planning, and nutrition.
 Call 616.391.5830 for details.

 - Health Equity / Social Justice two-day dialogue session open to anyone interested in exploring social disparities, privilege, and other concepts related to racial inequities.
 Call 616.267.7864 or 616.632.7122 for information.

 - Managing Unconscious Bias, Cultural Intelligence and Health in All Policy sessions are also available to anyone interested in these topics.
 Call 616.267.7864 or 616.632.7122 for information.